-1 the maximum extent possible under state law.
-2 3 Comment 4 5 6 7 8 9 10 The goal here is to ensure that all controllers and processors go through a reflective process of evaluation that is appropriate for their size and the intensity of data use.
-Other than being a record, the act does not require any particular format for the evaluation.
-There are many existing forms that companies can use to help them through a privacy impact assessment, and the Attorney General may recommend or provide some of these on their website.
-11 SECTION 11.
-ADHERENCE TO A RECOGNIZED VOLUNTARY CONSENSUS 12 STANDARD.
-A data controller or data processor complies with Sections 5 through 9 of this 13 [Act], and any regulations under these sections, by complying with a voluntary consensus 14 standard that has been recognized by the [Attorney General].
+Commented [HJ57]: This is critical.
+Otherwise, these assessments will become self-justifying liability avoidance exercises by any entity nervous about litigation risk, the maximum extent possible under state law.
+2 3 Comment 4 5 The goal here is to ensure that all controllers and processors go through a reflective process of evaluation that is appropriate for their size and the intensity of data use.
+Other than 6 being a record, the act does not require any particular format for the evaluation.
+There are many 8 existing forms that companies can use to help them through a privacy impact assessment, and the Attorney General may recommend or provide some of these on their website.
+10 SECTION 11.
+ADHERENCE TO A RECOGNIZED VOLUNTARY CONSENSUS 11 12 STANDARD.
+A data controller or data processor may complyies with Sections 5 through 9 of this 13 [Act], and any regulations under these sections, by complying with a voluntary consensus 14 standard that has been recognized by the [Attorney General].
 15 SECTION 12.
 PROCESS FOR VOLUNTARY CONSENSUS STANDARDS 16 BODIES.
 17 (a) The [Attorney General] may recognize a voluntary consensus standard only if the 18 standard is developed by a voluntary consensus standards body through a process that: 19 (1) achieves general agreement, but not necessarily unanimity, through a consensus 20 process which: 21 (A) consists of stakeholders representing a diverse range of industry, 22 consumer, and public interests; 23 (B) gives fair consideration to all comments by stakeholders; 24 (C) responds to each good faith objection made by stakeholders; 25 (D) attempts to resolve all good faith objections by all stakeholders; 26 (E) provides each stakeholder an opportunity to change the stakeholder's vote 27 after reviewing comments received; and 28 (F) informs all stakeholders of the disposition of each objection and the